ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    * The AS MUST NOT include the 'rs_cnf' parameter defined in {{RFC9201}}.
 In general, the AS may not be aware of the authentication credentials (and public keys included thereof) that the RSs use in the OSCORE group.
 Also, the client is able to retrieve the authentication credentials of other group members from the responsible Group Manager, both upon joining the group or later on as a group member, as defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

+   * According to this document, the AS includes the 'access_token' parameter specifying the issued access token in the Access Token Response.
+An alternative workflow where the access token is uploaded by the AS directly to the RS is described in {{I-D.ietf-ace-workflow-and-params}}.

 The AS MUST include the following information as metadata of the issued access token.
 The use of CBOR web tokens (CWT) as specified in {{RFC8392}} is RECOMMENDED.

 * The profile "coap_group_oscore".
 If the access token is a CWT, this is specified in the 'ace_profile' claim of the access token, as per {{Section 5.10 of RFC9200}}.